 You can mix two different colors of stain.
 Start by adding a mix of light stain and a dark shade stain.
 The mixture will result in a new stain.
 The ratios of the mixture will entirely depend on your preference.

-Can I lighten the stain with vinegar?
+Can I lighten stain with vinegar?

 Vinegar does not result in a lighter shade of stain.
 Vinegar is used to stop the bleaching action on the wood when the lightened color of the wood has been achieved.

-You can make the surface darker by adding multiple coats of the stain.
+You can make the surface darker by adding multiple coats of stain.
 Before applying the next coat, ensure the stain is dried properly.
 The more you apply dark stain, the grains and natural pattern of the wood will be noticeable.

 Will stain fade while drying?